sean-stanley/casualrp-hugo-site/content/episodes/burning-skies-6-boneless-horrors.md

 title = "Burning Skies #6 | Boneless Horrors"

 +++
-As darkness falls, the group finds themselves dealing with over-grown insects and undead monstrosities.
+As darkness falls, the group find themselves dealing with overgrown insects and undead monstrosities.